PEP 725 – Specifying external dependencies in pyproject.toml

 This PEP uses the following terminology:

-- build dependency: dependency for building the package that needs to be present at build time and itself was built for the build machine’s OS and architecture
+- build dependency: package required only during the build process.
+It must be available at build time and is built for the build machine’s OS and architecture.
+Typical examples include compilers, code generators, and build tools.

 Note that this terminology is not consistent across build and packaging tools,